 Everyone.
 If you plan to publish your work traditionally, your manuscript may benefit from a critique or substantive edit to help you polish it before submitting.
 If you are one of a growing number of self-publishers, a freelance editor can act as your private in-house editor, raising your book above the myriad of unedited work that is released every year.

 I offer a variety of services, from coaching to proofreading, with competitive rates and fast turnaround times.
-I handle all types of writing, but fiction is my primary focus.
+I handle all types of writing, including nonfiction (specializing in biblical topics) and fiction (specializing in fantasy, sci-fi, and historical).

 My clients are passionate people with the courage to tell their stories.
 Should you decide to use my services, I look forward to helping you tell yours.